A-Wpro/monotonic_derivative/README.md

 The Monotonic Derivative library offers an easy solution to slightly modify the data to respect these constraints.
 By using this library, you can ensure that the specified degree derivative of the cubic spline is always monotonically increasing or decreasing, making your data analysis more accurate and reliable.

+### Limit

+There are certain limitations to consider when using this library.
+For example, if you want to enforce a 2nd-degree monotonic increasing derivative on a curve that already has an originally monotonic increasing 2nd-degree derivative, the modification applied to the original curve will be much more pronounced.
+In this case, the resulting 2nd-degree derivative will be almost flat, but still slightly increasing.

+It's important to remember that the purpose of this library is to modify a curve based on the physical/mathematical reality that the curve represents.
+When using the monotonic_derivative library, keep in mind that the goal is to create a more realistic or physically plausible representation of the original curve while preserving its essential characteristics.
+This can be particularly useful in applications where the original data may be subject to noise or other inaccuracies, and a more idealized or smoothed curve is required for analysis or presentation purposes.

 ### Contributing

 We welcome contributions to the Monotonic Derivative library!
 Please feel free to submit pull requests for bug fixes, new features, or improvements to the code or documentation.